Jkutkut/Sh-CloneRepository/README.md

 ## Quick setup:
+Please install jq, a simple Command-line JSON processor.
+This can be acomplished by the use of the command:

+        sudo apt install jq

 In order to boost this code, please consider following this steps:
 - Constants declaration:
     - Add your Git username.